Help with two-factor authentication

 I lost my phone

 Note: If you're still logged in to your account, you can remove your phone from your Mobile settings on twitter.com.
-Click Delete my phone and login verification will be automatically disabled for your account.
+Click Delete my phone and two-factor authentication will be automatically disabled for your account.

 I bought a new phone

-- You can also unenroll from login verification on your old phone, or from twitter.com if you have an existing open web session.
+- You can also unenroll from two-factor authentication on your old phone, or from twitter.com if you have an existing open web session.
 If you do not have an open web session and you do not have your old phone, you can still log back in to twitter.com using your backup code.

 - Learn tips on how to keep your account secure.

 - SMS text messages may experience delays in delivery.
 Please wait at least two minutes before trying to sign in again.

 - If you're logged in, verify that your phone is enabled correctly in your Mobile settings.
 Try these troubleshooting tips for Twitter for SMS.